olivierpaulcris/amp-news-xample/README.md

-# amp-news-xample
+# amp-ga-boilerplate
-News website using AMP and Google Analytics.
+AMP and GA boilerplate.